Dog Sprayed By Skunk! How to Get Rid of Skunk Smell Quickly

 Should I bathe my dog immediately after they get sprayed by a skunk?

 It's best to act as quickly as possible to remove the smelly oil.
-While it's not typically harmful unless sprayed in the face/mouth, quick removal can help eliminate smell quickly.
+While it's not typically harmful unless sprayed in the face/mouth, quick skunk odour removal can help eliminate smell quickly.

 Can skunk spray harm my dog's eyes or skin?

-Skunk spray is not harmful to a dog's eyes or skin, but it can be very uncomfortable due to its strong odor.
+Skunk spray is not harmful to a dog's eyes or skin, but it can be very uncomfortable due to its strong odour.
 Rinse your dog's eyes with water if they appear irritated.

 How can I prevent my dog from encountering skunks in the future?